 The History of Herbs

-Herbs have been part of all cultures since the beginning of time for both food and medicinal purposes.
-In fact, herbs are mentioned in the first book of the Bible, Genesis.
-Evidence of herbal gardens dates back to the Middle Ages.
+Herbs have been part of all cultures for food and medicinal purposes since the beginning of time.
+Herbs are mentioned in the first book of the Bible, Genesis with evidence of herbal gardens dating back to the Middle Ages.
 Egyptian herbalists have grown herb gardens since 3000 B.C.
 But herbs existed even before then, in prehistoric times.
 Cave paintings have depicted herbs as far back as 25,000 B.C.

-In addition to cooking with herbs, cultures have used them for centuries for medicinal purposes as well.
+In addition to cooking with herbs, cultures have used them for centuries for medicinal purposes.
 The ancient Chinese, Indians, Egyptians, Greeks, Romans, and Native Americans are all known to be herbalists.